La Center School District Logo

 Prior written notices are provided to parents when the building sped team makes a decision relating to a student’s identification, evaluation, placement or provision of a FAPE.
 Prior written notices document the decisions made by the IEP teams and evaluation group.

-The the building sped team will provide prior written notice to the parent evaluation whenever the district proposes or refuses to initiate or change the identification, evaluation, educational placement or provision of a FAPE to the student.
+The building sped team will provide prior written notice to the parent evaluation whenever the district proposes or refuses to initiate or change the identification, evaluation, educational placement or provision of a FAPE to the student.

 The prior written notice will include: